jmarcosdias/wonderful/README.md

 ## Owner's Goal

-The goal of the <em>Wonderful Words Game</em> is to entertain people and foster the learning of new words.
+The goal of the <em>Wonderful Words Game</em> is to:
+* Entertain people
+* Foster the learning of new words
+* Engage the user
+  * Get users to play repeatedly
+  * Have the users repeating visits to the website

 ## Description of the Game